What Is a Sociopath?

 According to research, psychopathy has a stronger genetic association.
 Scientists think that parts of the brain involved in emotions don't fully develop.
 Although sociopathy can also be inherited, abuse and trauma in childhood are more common causes.

 It is important to realize that people have many personality traits.
-Someone may exhibit selfishness or act aggressively, but that doesn't mean they are a sociopath.
-Since many people who have ASPD don't recognize these traits as a problem, watching for consistent behavior patterns might be necessary.
+Someone may exhibit selfishness or act aggressively, but that doesn't mean they have ASPD.
+Since many people who have ASPD don't recognize these traits as a problem, watching for consistent behavior patterns is necessary.

 - Lack of empathy for others